Yoav666s/dnd-wiki/collections/_monsters/basic-rules/mastiff.md

 actions: |
   **Bite.** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 4 (1d6 + 1) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.
 legendary_actions: ""
-description: "Mastiffs are impressive hounds prized by humanoids for their loyalty and keen senses.
-Mastiffs can be trained as guard dogs, hunting dogs, and war dogs.
-Halflings and other Small humanoids ride them as mounts."
 excerpt: "Medium Beast, Unaligned"
 source: "Basic Rules"
 ---